loveland/support/_articles/using-the-tileserver.md

 weight: 1
 category: Developer Notes
 published: true
-intro: How developers can use the Loveland tile service
+intro: How developers can use the Loveland tileserver
-title: Using the API
+title: Using the Tileserver
 ---

 The Loveland tile service provides parcel tiles in raster and vector formats for use with web mapping tools like [Mapbox GL](https://www.mapbox.com/help/define-mapbox-gl/) and [Leaflet](https://leafletjs.com/).
 This service is available to clients with a [nationwide data license](https://makeloveland.com/parcels).